confluentinc/ksql/docs/reference/sql/data-definition.md

 You can mark a column with the `KEY` keyword to indicate that it's a key column.
 Key columns constitute the key portion of the row's underlying
 {{ site.ak }} record.
-Only streams can mark columns as keys, and it's optional for them to do do.
+Only streams can mark columns as keys, and it's optional for them to do.
 Tables must use the `PRIMARY KEY` constraint instead.

 In the following example statement, `k1`'s data is stored in the key portion of the row, and `v1`'s data is stored in the value.